Hi there, I’m Helen,

 Are your recipes all sugar free?

 I don’t use processed sugar in my recipes.
 However, I do like to use more natural sugars such as dates.
 You will see that it is one of my most common ingredients!
-I also use dark chocolate which I try and buy refined sugar free and always at least 70% cocoa.
+I also use dark chocolate which is always at least 70% cocoa.

 Latest Recipes